 An Upgraded Mug

 Forget a ceramic rental!
-Your warm beverage will look so much trendier when served in copper mug—not to mention, how much prettier your table will look as well.
+Your warm beverage will look so much trendier when served in a copper mug—not to mention, how much prettier your table will look, as well.
 Source these from a rental company or buy them in bulk so you can send guests home with one at the end of the night (see more on that packaging, below).

 Before guests depart, give them something sweet.
-We like the idea of creating a mini package, that includes a mug, a packet of cocoa, and a note to thank everyone for coming.
+We like the idea of creating a mini package that includes a mug, a packet of cocoa, and a note to thank everyone for coming.
 Talk about a favor everyone will actually use again!